ECCC-MSC/open-data/docs/msc-data/nwp_hrdps/readme_hrdps-datamart_en.md

 20201123T00Z_MSC_HRDPS_GUST_AGL-10m_RLatLon0.0225_P012.grib2

 This file has been produced by the MSC and contains the data of the High Resolution Deterministic Prediction System.
 It contains wind gust (GUST) at 10m above ground (AGL-10m), on a 2.5km (0.0225) resolution rotated lat-lon grid.
-The forecast starts on November 23th at 00Z (20201123T00Z) and contains forcast hour 12 (P012) in GRIB2 format (grib2).
+The forecast starts on November 23th at 00Z (20201123T00Z) and contains forecast hour 12 (P012) in GRIB2 format (grib2).

 ## Levels